pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * “Synced data Entities” connected to “Enhanced Data” nodes
 * Bringing in majority of data to custom database tables
 * Caching strategies (in regards to large datasets)
-* Re: Search API, writing custom index plugins is really easy (Once you figure it out)
+* Re: Search API, writing custom index plugins is really "easy" (Once you figure it out)

 ![right 17%](media/pika-1710009237910-1x.png)